lmoneta/tmva-tutorial/README.md

 **IMPORTANT:**
 * Please only have one notebook at the time on swan (you have to select the "running" tab and shutdown the notebook when done)
-* Please avoid Chrome, it has known problems restarting kernels.
 * Limit the number of events you use on swan (order 10000-100000) and the avoid expensive methods: *SWAN is meant for fast prototyping*.
-     * Each swan container has 2 GB of ram assigned, using the full dataset may hit the memory limit.
+     * Each swan container has 2 GB of ram assigned, using a dataset with too many events may hit the memory limit.